gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 ## Frequently Asked Questions

-We don't have any at the moment but if you have one, feel free to add it here.
+We don't have any at the moment but if you have one, feel free to contribute it here.